 If a page is determined to be link spam or a candidate link spam, the following measures might be taken:

-- Links from the page might not be considered at all in determining link importance of other pages.
+- Links from the page might not be considered to determine the link importance of other pages.

 - The impact of links from the page might be reduced in importance.